In today’s digital landscape, securing your data is paramount. A critical component of securing your

 - This will generate certificate files for your nodes, including

-node.crt
+node.crt and node.key.

 Ensure that each node in your cluster gets its own certificate, and distribute these files securely.
 Avoid shared paths or global permissions that could expose these sensitive files.